 • stress.

-Unfortunately, today more and more women are beginning to lead a bad lifestyle and continue to do so even during pregnancy.
+Unfortunately, today more and more women are starting to lead a bad lifestyle and continue to do so even during pregnancy.
 At the same time, they do not think at all that their baby will suffer.
-An open oval window is just one consequence that can be called not very serious compared to others, which may be, for example, a heart defect.
+A patent foramen ovale is just one consequence, which can be considered not very serious compared to others, which can be, for example, a heart defect.

-An open oval window can develop due to poor environmental conditions
+A patent oval window may develop due to poor environmental conditions.

 LLC can develop for other reasons: poor environmental conditions, connective dysplasia, prematurity of the child.
-If these reasons take place at a time when, you need to be prepared for the consequences that relate to the development of the baby or the organs of his body.
+If these reasons occur at a time when, you need to be prepared for the consequences that relate to the development of the baby or the organs of his body.

-It has been noticed that MARS syndrome is often manifested in other cardiac malformations.
-These include open aortic valve disease, as well as congenital mitral and tricuspid valve disease.
+It has been noted that MARS syndrome often occurs with other cardiac malformations.
+These include open aortic disease, as well as congenital defects of the mitral and tricuspid valves.

-Several other factors may contribute to the opening of the window:
+Several other factors can contribute to window opening:

-• very strong physical activity, especially for athletes who are involved in weightlifting, diving, power sports;
+• very strong physical activity, which is especially true for athletes who engage in weightlifting, diving, and strength sports;

 Symptoms

-Although the anomaly is often diagnosed in adults when examined for other conditions, it is best to do so early because other heart problems may be identified.
-Due to the identified symptoms, an adult or a child's parents can apply for medical care, undergo an examination, after which a diagnosis will be made: LLC with a left-right discharge, and the code will also be marked in accordance with ICD 10.
+Although the abnormality is often detected in adults during testing for other conditions, it is best to do this early because other heart problems may be detected.
+Thanks to the identified symptoms, an adult or a child’s parents can seek help in time. medical care, undergo an examination, after which a diagnosis will be made: LLC with left-right reset, and a code will be noted in accordance with ICD 10.

-By the way, all children under one year old are assigned an ultrasound of the heart, which allows you to identify LLC.
-If the size of the defect is more than three mm, most likely, some signs will be observed that allow one to draw certain conclusions:
+By the way, all children under one year of age are prescribed a heart ultrasound, which makes it possible to identify LLC.
+If the size of the defect is more than three mm, most likely, some signs will be observed that allow certain conclusions to be drawn:

-• nasolabial triangle or lips of a child, when he cries heavily, screams;
+• nasolabial triangle or lips in a child when he cries or screams a lot;

 • frequent colds, bronchitis, pulmonary inflammation;

-• slowing down of psychological or physical development, which may even indicate that the oval window is open even by two or three mm;
+• slowdown in psychological or physical development, which may even indicate that the oval window is open even by two or three mm;

 • attacks of loss of consciousness;